deepset-ai/haystack-home/content/blog/query-decomposition/index.md

 ## Wrapping up

-LLMs are great at reasoning, and most of the time, we simply have to make sure we are giving the right context in our instructions.
+Given the right instructions, LLMs are good at breaking down taskss.
 Query decomposition is a great way we can make sure we do that for questions that are multiple questions in disguise.

 In this article, you learned how to implement this technique with a twist 🙂 Let us know what you think about using structured outputs for these sorts of use cases.
 And check out the [Haystack experimental repo](https://github.com/deepset-ai/haystack-experimental?tab=readme-ov-file#experiments-catalog) to see what new features we’re working on.